meltingscales/chem-124/labs/1/report.md

 ### Method 1: Weighing it down

-Obtain a heavy sample that you know the volume of with weight sufficient enough to hold the lighter sample under water.
+Obtain a heavy sample whose volume is known with weight sufficient enough to hold the lighter sample under water.

 1. Fill and measure a graduated cylinder with enough water to submerge both the